DeepVoiceGamer/floe/README.md

 This project wouldn't have been possible if I had read the documentation.
 I would have just parroted 'read the documentation' because it solved things for me.
 You often can't see the best solution when sufficient solutions are common.

+This is an important side project that I don't have the time to update aside from several planned prototype updates.
+I want this to be built and will absolutely use it, but it is not my priority.

 ---

 ## The idea